 A summary report of the deficiency, including corrective actions taken or recommended, shall be forwarded to the Navy Crane Center within 21 days.

-Deficiencies

-Deficiencies include:

-- · Failure or malfunction of equipment - · Major or unsafe discrepancies

-Where a deficiency is detected that has applicability at other Navy activities, the Navy Crane Center shall be notified.

-A summary report of the deficiency shall be forwarded to the Navy Crane Center within 21 days.
+The report should include the activity's correspondence with the equipment OEM, and the deficient part or component should not be discarded until the activity has discussed the issue with the Navy Crane Center.
+NAVFAC P-307 figure 3-1 shall be used to report the deficiency to the Navy Crane Center.

 - 1. Select the best answer.
 True or False: Documented records are required for periodic inspections of all rigging equipment.

 - A. True

 - B. False

 - 2. Select the best answer.
 What are the two types of rigging gear inspections?

-- A. Periodic and Random
+- A. Annual, Biennial, and Quadrennial

-- B. Annual and Biannual
+- B. Frequent, Annual, and Biennial

-- C. Periodic and Pre-Use
+- C. Pre-Use, Post-Use, and Periodic

-- D. Frequent and Annual
+- D. Pre-Use, Random, and Annual

 - 3. Select the best answer.
 Who is required to perform an inspection prior to using rigging gear, and what is this inspection called?

 - A. gear room personnel, pre-operational inspection

-- B. gear room personnel, pre-use inspection
+- B. gear room personnel, prior to use inspection

-- C. rigging gear room personnel, prior to use inspection
+- C. gear room qualified personnel, pre-use inspection

-- D. the user, pre-use inspection
+- D. the user, periodic inspection

-- E. the user, periodic inspection
+- E. the user, pre-use inspection

-Sling Rejection Criteria - Knots Sling Rejection Criteria - Knots A knot in any part of a sling is cause for rejection.
-Knots in any part of the sling is cause for rejection.
-This applies to all slings.
+Sling Rejection Criteria - Knots

+A knot in any part of a sling is cause for rejection.

+Sling Rejection Criteria - Knots

+- · Knots in any part of the sling is cause for rejection. - This applies to all slings.